daniel-samson/teensyphp/README.md

 # Teensy PHP

-A minimalistic web framework for rapidly creating JSON APIs and web applications written with the fewest lines of code.
+A minimalistic web framework for rapidly creating JSON APIs and web applications, written with the fewest lines of code.

 ## Features
 - Simple Router